fernando-analytics/Airline-Loyalty-Churn-Analysis/README.md

 Nearly half of the customers who cancelled had no flight activity at all, which was much higher than I expected.

+This finding completely changed the direction of the analysis and led me to focus more on engagement than customer profile information.

+---

 ### Reward redemption seems to matter

-Customers who redeemed points were much less likely to cancel than customers who never used their rewards.
+Customers who redeemed points were far less likely to cancel than customers who never used rewards.

-This made me think that simply joining the program is not enough.
-Actually using its benefits appears to be much more important.
+This suggests that actively using the program may be more important than simply being enrolled in it.

+---

 ### Engagement was the clearest pattern in the data